Zimbabwe's president, opponent both confident of win after close vote

 Chamisa had earlier said he was poised for victory, writing on Twitter: “Awaiting ZEC to perform their constitutional duty to officially announce the people’s election results and we are ready to form the next government.”

+Mnangagwa was viewed as the front runner, although the latest opinion polls showed a tight race.
+There will be a runoff on Sept.
+8 if no candidate wins more than half the votes.
-A Chamisa victory is unlikely to sit well with military generals who plotted Mugabe’s ouster last November, and there could be a pushback.

-Some of the generals who orchestrated the coup are now in government, including Vice President Constantino Chiwenga.
+A Chamisa victory is unlikely to sit well with generals who plotted Mugabe’s ouster last November, and there could be a pushback.
+Some of the military organizers of the coup are now in government, including Vice President Constantino Chiwenga.

-Many Zimbabweans worry that should Mnangagwa lose some in the ruling party may not accept the result, given the huge risk they took in removing Mugabe.

 Mnangagwa and ZANU-PF have said they will accept the result.

-“If this guy loses there is no way they will handover power,” said Gift Machekera, pointing at a huge banner of Mnangagwa hanging on a building in Harare.
+“If this guy loses there is no way they will hand over power,” said Gift Machekera, pointing at a huge banner of Mnangagwa hanging on a building in Harare.

 “Those who have the guns have the power.
 This is Africa.”